aseprite/api/api/command/ExportTileset.md

 using [the `-export-tileset` argument from the CLI](https://www.aseprite.org/docs/cli/#export-tileset) with [`-format=json-array` option](https://www.aseprite.org/docs/cli/#format).

-This command accept the same parameters as [app.command.SaveFileCopyAs](SaveFile.md#savefile).
+This command accepts the same parameters as [app.command.SaveFileCopyAs](SaveFile.md#savefile).